stencila/stencila/README.md

 ### Roadmap

-Stencila is still in beta: things are preliminary and there are one or two :bug:s!
 Below, ticks indicate a feature is in the latest release.
 Numbers (e.g. `0.27`) indicate the release a feature is planned for.
 We generally only plan one or two releases ahead.
 We aim to release every 1-2 months, towards a 1.0 release in early 2018.
 Checkout the current release [milestones](https://github.com/stencila/stencila/milestones).

 Feature                                                                     | Ready
 :-------------------------------------------------------------------------- | :------------: